rudypenajr/drafthouse/README.md

 ### Development
 - Run `parcel index.html --out-dir public -p 3000`

+### To-Do:
+[x] Add basic validation to the form and on a successful submit display a success message to the user, no need to POST the data anywhere.
+[x] Make sure the page is responsive and looks great on all browser sizes, feel free to adjust the layout as needed for mobile.
+[x] Make sure the nav links scroll/link to the appropriate sections (Join->Waitlist, FAQ->FAQ, External Link->http://google.com or something).

 ### Notes:
+Used [Skeleton](http://getskeleton.com/) as a base for this project.

 #### Header
 - Links:
     - Logo -> Links to Drafthouse Homepage.